 Privacy Statement/Policy

 We update this policy at least annually as our data practices evolve and pursuant to applicable law.
-The last update to this policy was made on December 17, 2024.
+The last update to this policy was made on June 2, 2025.

 WE RESPECT YOUR PRIVACY AND WILL NOT COLLECT, SELL OR SHARE YOUR INFORMATION EXCEPT AS AUTHORIZED BY YOU OR ALLOWED OR REQUIRED BY LAW.
 WE DO NOT MONITOR, COLLECT, STORE OR SHARE YOUR DATA EXCEPT AS SET FORTH BELOW OR OTHERWISE REQUESTED BY YOU.

-This Privacy Policy supersedes all prior versions and sets forth the data privacy practices of Millionaire Publishing, LLC (“we,” “us,” or “our”) and applies solely to visitors and users (“consumers” or “you”) of our website and other online applications owned and operated by us, including our existing customers who make any use of the same.
+This Privacy Policy supersedes all prior versions and sets forth the data privacy practices of Millionaire Publishing LLC (“we,” “us,” or “our”) and applies solely to visitors and users (“consumers” or “you”) of our website and other online applications owned and operated by us, including our existing customers who make any use of the same.
 This policy does not apply to any third-party websites we may link to, and we assume no responsibility or liability regarding the same.

 Our websites may at times record your interactions with it, including for example your interactions with our website consent/opt-in forms and webchat features.
 Do not make any use of our sites if you do not consent for us to engage in this practice.
 Our websites currently lack the ability to recognize and honor Do-Not-Track browser signaling.